 - First, engage the LH deck carrier frame tube socket on the LH tractor support arm and then the RH arm into the RH tube socket.
 Slide the deck onto the support arms and install lynch pins to secure deck.
-Two (2) lynch pins are included in Owner's Packet of materials. - Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the PTO Coupler Installation Tool photo.
+Two (2) lynch pins are included in Owner's Packet of materials. - Retract the spring-loaded quick disconnect ring on the PTO Coupler and insert the Coupler Installation Tool (provided in Owner's Packet) as shown in the following photos.